HarbouliCA/Power_BI/Financial_Statement_report/README.md

 It includes various visualizations such as bar charts, Matrix, and Cards to represent the financial data in a clear and easy-to-understand format.
 The report also includes a summary section that highlights key metrics such as revenue, expenses, and net income.

+he report is designed to answer the following key questions:

+What was the company's financial performance in 2019 and 2020?
+What were the key drivers of the company's financial performance in 2019 and 2020?
+What are the potential risks and opportunities for the company's financial future?

 Project file : [Financial_Statement_report.pbix](https://github.com/HarbouliCA/Power_BI/blob/main/Financial_Statement_report/Financial_Statement_report.pbix)

 ![data_modeling](https://github.com/HarbouliCA/Power_BI/blob/main/Financial_Statement_report/data_modeling.JPG)